See the Photos: 10 of the Prettiest Christmas Towns in America

 While a trip to the actual North Pole might not be covered by your travel agency, you can find a similar experience right here in the United States.
 The town of North Pole in central Alaska is decorated for Christmas year-round and is home to attractions like the famous Santa Claus House and the World’s Largest Santa, who stands a smidge under 50 feet tall.
 While you’re there, you can also plan to pet a few reindeer and take a sled ride down Kris Kringle Drive.
 This is a can’t-miss destination for anyone who really loves Christmas.

-When to visit: All of the town’s attractions are open year-round, so there’s never a bad time to visit.
-However, Santa makes special appearances throughout the year, so check the schedule before planning your trip.
+When to visit if you're local: All of the town’s attractions are open year-round, so there’s never a bad time to see the sights.
+However, Santa makes special appearances throughout the year, so check the schedule before planning your outing.

-When to visit: This year’s schedule begins November 16 and runs select nights through December 31.
+When to visit if you're local: This year’s Busch Gardens event begins November 14 and runs select nights through January 4.

 Each winter, the entire town of Woodstock, Vermont, turns into a winter wonderland for the annual Wassail Weekend, the city’s main celebration.
 See the annual holiday house tour, walk through holiday craft markets, and make plans to grab breakfast with Santa.
 You can also catch live music performances and family-friendly holiday films like Home Alone and Love, Actually at the Town Hall Theatre.